-To ensure that Grassroots Arts Programs reflect the racial and ethnic diversity of our state, each DCP is required to spend a representative percentage of its annual county allotment on programs that reflect the diverse cultures (specifically African American, Asian American, Latino, and Native American) of its county’s population.
-The minimum amount a DCP must spend on multicultural programming is provided on an allocation chart by county and is available at ncarts.org/resources/local-council-resources.
+To To ensure that Grassroots Arts Programs reflect the racial and ethnic diversity of our state, each DCP is required to spend a representative percentage of its annual county allotment on programs that reflect the diverse cultures (specifically African American, Asian American, Latino, and Native American) of its county’s population.
+The minimum amount a DCP must spend on multicultural programming is provided on an allocation chart by county and is available on the Local Arts Council Resources page.

 Eligibility for Subgrants